shelleywong/shelleywong.github.io/index.md

 ## RELEVANT PROJECTS AND EXPERIENCES

+* ParkCore:
+  * ParkCore is a parking solution that connects local homeowners near Chico State with students, faculty, and staff through the rental of driveways as personal parking spaces.
+  * Mobile application built in Flutter, for Android and iOS.

+* PantrySpring:
+  * An open-source food pantry backend, built in Java, with software design patterns in mind.

+* Design Patterns:
+  * Collaborative open-source project to provide applicable examples of software design patterns.
+  * I contributed examples in Java
+    * Creational Design Patterns (Abstract Factory, Singleton)
+    * Structural Patterns (Adapter, Facade)
+    * Behavioral Design Patterns (Command, Interpreter, Mediator, Strategy)

 * Rust and WebAssembly Research Project:
   * Comparing the performance of WebAssembly (Wasm), written in Rust, with the performance of JavaScript (JS) for running computationally intensive functions in a browser.
   * Included a review of the literature on Wasm, JS, and Web-based performance, and a research paper and presentation from my experience.

 * ClassroomWhoIs (in progress):